Megalopyge crispata

 Megalopyge crispata, the black-waved flannel moth, crinkled flannel moth or white flannel moth, is a moth of the Megalopygidae family.
 It is found along the east coast of the United States, and as far inland as Oklahoma.

-This wingspan is 25–40 mm.
-Adults are on wing from May to October.
+The wingspan of this moth is 25–40 mm.
+Adults are on the wing from May to October.
 There is one generation per year in the north, two or more in the south.

-The stinging larvae feed on various trees and shrubs.
+The caterpillars feed on various trees and shrubs.
+The caterpillars produce a venom delivered through hollow urticating hairs that can penetrate the skin.
+This venom can cause pain, a burning sensation, lymphadenopathy, headache and inflammatory dermatitis.